Azure/az-hop/examples/index.md

 This configuration file is defining the minimum required to build an `azhop` environment when public IP is allowed.

 ## qinstall-config.yml
 This configuration file is defining the minimum required to quickly deploy `azhop` environment.
+You can follow the guide [HERE](https://azure.github.io/az-hop/tutorials/quick_install.html).